How to contribute to the Go language

-In this blog post, I will show that contributing to Go language repositories is as simple as contributing to any other open-source repo.
-This will be a step-by-step guide on how to contribute to Go language repositories.
-For the example, I will use the main Go repo go.googlesource.com/go.
+In this post, I show that contributing to Go repositories is as simple as contributing to any other open-source repo.
+This is a step-by-step guide to contributing to Go repositories.
+As an example, I use the main Go repository go.googlesource.com/go.

 What we will contribute

-I subscribed to Boldly Go: Daily for a year and recently got the following email:
+I subscribed to Boldly Go: Daily for a year and recently received the following email:

 But I care.
 Let me fix it.